aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 Actions speak louder than fortune cookies.

-Last update: Tue Jul  1 05:15:02 2025
+Last update: Wed Jul  2 05:13:05 2025

 ### Let's play! 🎮